eleda77/eleda77.github.io/docs/vocab_list.md

 **aurochs** - a large, black European wild ox, extinct

 **autocondimentor** - that interesting type of person who automatically adds seasoning to their food no matter the dish or circumstances, irregardless of flavour (definitely a Pratchett-invented word)

+**autopoiesis** - a system capable of producing and maintaining itself by creating its own parts

 **avaunt** - go away! depart! hence (archaic)